m-maresch/twitter-sentiment-analysis/README.md

 # Twitter Stream Processing for Sentiment Analysis
 Analysing the sentiment of live tweet streams.

-The `application.properties` file of the API Gateway contains the following properties which you need to set by leveraging your Twitter account:
+The `application.properties` file of the API Gateway contains the property `twitter.token` which you need set to your Twitter token (a bearer token).
-- `twitter.apiKey`
-- `twitter.apiKeySecret`
-- `twitter.token`

 These are used to access the Twitter API (receiving a tweet stream, managing the rules for filtering the stream).

-The Deployment folder contains a `docker-compose.yml` file for spinning up most of the necessary infrastructure for a development environment.
+The `Deployment/dev` folder contains a `docker-compose.yml` file for spinning up most of the necessary infrastructure for a development environment.
 Note that Spark is not part of the docker-compose setup.

 The `spark-submit` tool can be used to launch the sentiment analyzer via the following command: